sarbosarcar/RAGBot/README.md

 ## Acknowledgments

-Special thanks to the open-source community for their invaluable resources and contributions.
+Special thanks to the LangChain and Streamlit communities for their invaluable resources and contributions.

 ## Contributing